chrispetrou/FDsploit/README.md

 FDsploit.py: Automatic (L|R)FI & directory traversal enumeration & exploitation.

-Required:
+Required (one of the following):
-  -u , --url            Specify a url
+  -u , --url            Specify a url or
   -f , --file           Specify a file containing urls

 Optional: